Assign accounting codes

 The accounting code and accounting period for an invoice item adjustment automatically map to the same revenue GL account that was used for the original invoice item.
 If you have a direct integration with your accounting system, invoice item adjustments will reduce your corresponding accounts receivable balance.
 An invoice item adjustment can increase or decrease the invoice balance.

-Invoice adjustments
+Invoice Payments

 Accounting codes for invoice payments are defined under Finance > Configure Accounting Codes, and typically map to a bank account in your accounting system.

-Accounting codes for credit balances are defined under Finance > Configure Accounting Codes.
+Accounting code for credit balances are defined under Finance > Configure Accounting Codes.
 A credit balance payment is created from an overpayment.
 The accounting code for a credit balance payment typically maps to a bank account in your accounting system and is generally different from the accounting code you would use for a normal payment.

-Payment refunds
+Payment Refunds

 Accounting codes for your credit balances are defined under Finance > Configure Accounting Codes.
 A credit balance refund occurs when you refund a credit balance payment.
 The accounting code for a credit balance refund is typically a bank account in your accounting system.